How to Improve FM Signal on Radio with a Single Wire Antenna

 Now, switch the stereo’s sound to mono, then extend the antenna.
 Slowly move the antenna in different directions to improve the signal.

-Change the Radio’s Location
+Change the Transceiver’s Location

 Place the radio close to a window.
 Placing a radio next to an open window will reduce the number of obstacles in the way of the outdoor signal.

-Other Ways to Improve FM Signal
+Other Ways to Improve Transmission

 If you’re still struggling with the FM signal on radio, below, you’ll find a couple of solutions that can boost stereo sound and reception.

 Purchase a dipole antenna from an electronics store.
 A dipole antenna is T-shaped, compact, and designed to boost radio signals.
 Attach the dipole antenna to your radio’s FM input.
 Move the wire around slowly as you change radio stations, to see if you can improve the signal.